-Forms internally run SQL Queries, call package/procedure as per the business logic against Oracle Database.
+Oracle Forms runs SQL Queries, call package/procedures as per the business logic against Oracle Database.
 Sometimes, you find forms are running slow, taking time to perform the transaction.
 In this case, you can enable a trace of the form and generate TKPROF.

-This TKPROF should help you to identify the query which is the bottleneck and taking time to execute.
-This helps you to take corrective action by fine-tuning.
+This TKPROF helps you to identify the query which is the bottleneck and takes time to execute.
+You can use this information to take corrective action by fine-tuning respective queries.

 Steps to Enable Trace for forms